-From Stephanie Greunke, R.D. and co-creator of the Whole Mamas Pregnancy Program.
+From Stephanie Greunke, RD, Whole30’s Education Manager and the co-creator of Whole30’s Pregnancy Program.
 Always run any dietary changes past your provider, to ensure it’s an appropriate option for you.

 Interested in trying a Whole30 while nursing, but afraid of losing your milk supply?
 You’re not alone.
-This is a common concern we hear from the women in our Whole Mamas Pregnancy Program.
+This is a common concern we hear from members of our community and those in our Pregnancy Program.
 Some swear they notice a decrease in supply after starting a Whole30, some don’t notice any change, and others believe the dietary changes actually increase their supply.

 This leaves those who are breastfeeding and seeking the benefits of a Whole30 in a tricky situation.
 While they may want to follow a Whole30 with modifications for nursing (see page 114 of The Whole30), the fear of “what if” can scare them off from even trying it.
-My hope is that with this blog, I can help ease some of your fears regarding breastfeeding and Whole30.
+My hope is that with this blog, I can help ease some of your fears regarding your milk supply while on the Whole30.
 These questions came straight from nursing parents like you!

 Can you still eat well and nourish yourself and your little one without doing a Whole30?
 Absolutely!
 But for those of you who would like to do a Whole30 while nursing (with approval from your provider) these answers can help make this decision a little more clear.